run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

         runai config project team-a
         runai submit elastic1 -i gcr.io/run-ai-demo/quickstart -g 1 --elastic

-* This would start an unattended training job for team-a
+* This would start an unattended training Job for team-a
-* The job is based on a sample docker image ``gcr.io/run-ai-demo/quickstart``.
-We named the job ``elastic1``and have requested 1 GPU for the job
+* The Job is based on a sample docker image ``gcr.io/run-ai-demo/quickstart``.
+We named the Job ``elastic1``and have requested 1 GPU for the Job
 * The flag ``--elastic`` enables the Elasticity feature
-* Follow up on the job's progress by running:
+* Follow up on the Job's progress by running:

         runai list jobs